skymandr/TailWimpLite/README.md

 ## Usage
 `Ctrl+Shift+Arrow Key` moves the current window in the direction specified, anchoring it to the margin in the direction of movement.
-Current window is defined as either the topmost window with input focus, or the topmost window over all if there is no window with focus.
-This will also move the window to the top of the window pile, unless this has choice has been deactivated.
+Current window is defined as the topmost window over all.

 The window will be maximized in the perpendicular dirction to the movement, unless it is already anchored to one of those margins.
 This means that two